brown-band/website/pages/scripts/1982-1983/fall/yale.md

 :sd[M.T. becomes M.T.V.]

-Watch now as we show our own rendering of "Does anybody really know what time it is?"
+Watch now as we show our own rendering of “Does anybody really know what time it is?”

-:sd[Band Plays "Does Anybody Really Know What Time it is?" and forms a digital clock with the numbers 9:69.]
+:sd[Band Plays “Does Anybody Really Know What Time it is?” and forms a digital clock with the numbers 9:69.]

 Be back next week when we’ll take off our sweaters and more!